MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 > [!IMPORTANT]
 > This Bing Ads API Version 12 preview documentation is subject to change.

-# Migrating to Bing Ads API Version 12
+# Migrate to Version 12
 > [!IMPORTANT]
 > With the availability of Bing Ads API version 12, version 11 is deprecated and will sunset by October 31, 2018.